Instructional DesignSixth form students in maroon sweatshirts collaborate on instructional design project using laptops in modern study space.

 2. Gagne's Nine Events of Instruction

-Gagne's Nine Events of Instruction is a widely recognized instructional design model that provides a blueprint for designing effective instructional interventions.
-These events are sequential steps that guide instructional designers in creating impactful learning experiences.
+Gagne's Nine Events of Instruction is a widely recognized instructional design model that provides a blueprint for designing targeted instructional interventions.
+These events are sequential steps that guide instructional designers in creating impactful classroom activities.
 While they do not necessarily need to occur in a specific order, following a logical sequence is often recommended for maximum effectiveness.

 1. Gain attention: This event aims to capture learners' attention by creating an engaging opening that motivates and stimulates their curiosity.